ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 2. Sipag at Tiyaga (hard work and patience on long-horizon tasks)
 3. Bayanihan (uniting around a shared goal)

-I then walked through how each quality maps to a specific technological or governance challenge in building LLMs.
+I then walked through specific challenges in building LLMs where each of these qualities shines.
 Ultimately, I believe that to build Filipino-centric LMs, we need to create an environment where these qualities can flourish.

 I wrote more about my thoughts in a blog post (linked in the comments).
 Would love to discuss this further, just reach out :)  -->